Netflix announced on Friday that the That ‘70s Show spinoff will return with 16 more episodes due to its success over the past month.

-Per Variety, the show will center around Eric and Donna’s teenaged daughter, Leia, as she spends a summer back in her mom and dad’s Wisconsin hometown with her grandparents.
-Debra Jo Rupp and Kurtwood Smith will reprise their roles as Kitty and Red.
+The show follows Eric and Donna’s teenaged daughter, Leia, as she spends a summer back in her mom and dad’s Wisconsin hometown with her grandparents.
+Debra Jo Rupp and Kurtwood Smith reprise their roles as Kitty and Red.

 Netflix has already ordered ten episodes of That ’90s Show, and if I’m remembering my youth correctly, I’m guessing body glitter will feature heavily in at least a few of them, as well as plaid shirts, chokers, and platform sneakers.
 And quick question: did all your ’90s fashion crimes flash through your mind when you read that last sentence?
 Because mine totally did, and many of them involved JNCO.

-I hate to do this to you, but I’m going to go ahead and answer that question.
-As much as I don’t want to admit it, the 90s obviously ended more than 21 years ago.
+And for anyone still lamenting that it’s too soon to revisit the 90s?
+Here’s the math: the 90s obviously ended more than 23 years ago.
 That’s actually a longer gap than the one between when That ’70s Show premiered (1998) and the end of the decade it depicted.
-I feel like I need to go check my retirement account after typing that, because apparently I’m old AF.
+Go check on your retirement account now, because apparently we’re all old AF.